dpetrini/mnist_compare/Readme.md

 * sklearn

 ## Usage
+Main script: evaluate by training and classifying at same time.
+Generates a report.
+It may take a while...
 ```
 python3 eval_train_classify.py --dataset data/train.csv
 ```

-After you selected your parameters, algorithm based in results of evaluation, you can train your dataset:
+After you selected your parameter and algorithm based in results of evaluation, you can train your dataset:
 ```
 python3 train.py --dataset data/train.csv --model models/rf.cpickle
 ```